Table of Contents

 Can hives be prevented or avoided?

-- Avoid food or substances that you (know you) are allergic to.
+- Avoiding food or materials you are allergic too

-Most cases of hives go away on their own.
-However, there are things you can do to lessen the effects (itchiness and swelling), such as:
+Most cases of hives are harmless.
+They usually go away on their own.
+There are things you can do to lessen the discomfort.
+This includes:

 Living with hives